Micholn/gatsby-starter/README.md

 This is a demo project to get you started with a static ecommerce site powered by [Gatsby](https://www.gatsbyjs.org/), [Snipcart](https://snipcart.com/) and [DatoCMS](https://www.datocms.com/).

-It's a brutalist socks ecommerce site, that looks like this: